voxpupuli/puppet-icingaweb2/README.md

 Name of the module.

 ##### `install_method`
-Currently only `git` is supported as installation method.
+Currently only `git` and `none` is supported as installation method.
 Other methods, such as `package`, may follow in future releases.
+Defaults to `git`

 ##### `module_dir`
 Target directory of the module.
-This setting is only valid in combination with the installation method `git`.

 ##### `git_repository`
 Git repository of the module.
 This setting is only valid in combination with the installation method `git`.